9 Best Mascara for Long Lashes (No Clumps or Droop)

 🧪 Dr. Rabeya (Dental Surgeon & Beauty Enthusiast):

 “Most lash damage isn’t from the mascara formula alone — it’s from aggressive removal.
-Rubbing, tugging, or sleeping in mascara creates mechanical stress over time.”
+Rubbing, tugging, or sleeping in Mascara creates mechanical stress over time.”

 • Overly heavy formulas